Open In Colab Open in Kaggle

 processor.tokenizer.decode(31206)

 It’s the first word in the sentence!
-We can keep feeding the outputs of the decoder to itself to build a string decoding.
+We can keep feeding the outputs of the decoder to itself to decode a string.
+This is normally done internally by the transformers library, but we can simulate the process to understand better how the model internals work.

 decoded = model.decoder.forward(